|

 Other services?

-If not, do you need a special, one-time production group to do the teardown, repair and
+If not, do you need a special, one-time production group to do the tear down, repair and reassembly job?

 Do you know how they will be affected?